 Rule of law

-Any unilateral measures can only be taken by States and international organizations in the course of implementation of resolutions of the UN Security Council adopted under Chapter VII of the UN Charter or if they do not violate their international obligations (retorsions) or their wrongfulness is excluded under international law in the course of counter-measures in full conformity with rules of the law of international responsibility.
+Any unilateral measures may only be taken by States and international organizations in the course of implementation of resolutions of the UN Security Council adopted under Chapter VII of the UN Charter or if they do not violate their international obligations (retorsions) or their wrongfulness is excluded under international law in the course of counter-measures in full conformity with rules and principles of the law of international responsibility.
 All other unilateral means of pressure constitute unilateral coercive measures and are illegal under international law.

+Urges all States to cease adopting or implementing any unilateral measures not in accordance with international law, international humanitarian law, international humanitarian law, international Human Rights law, the Charter of the United Nations and the norms and principles governing peaceful relations among States, in particular those of a coercive nature, with all their extraterritorial effects, which create obstacles to trade relations among States, thus impeding the full realization of the rights set forth in the international bill of Human Rights including the Universal Declaration of Human Rights and other international human rights instruments, in particular the right of individuals and peoples to development;

+Strongly urges States and international organizations to refrain from promulgating and applying any unilateral economic, financial or trade measures not in accordance with international law, international humanitarian law, international Human Rights law, international humanitarian law, international Human Rights law and the UN Charter that impede the full achievement of sustainable economic and social development, particularly in developing countries and refrain from any coercive policy specifically intended to adversely affect the normal, economic and peaceful relations of States;

+Rejects the inclusion of Member States in unilateral lists under false pretexts, which are contrary to international law and the Charter, including false allegations of terrorism sponsorship, considering such lists as instruments for political or economic pressure against Member States, particularly developing countries;

 Secondary sanctions, civil and criminal penalties for circumvention of primary unilateral sanctions regimes as well as any other mechanism for sanctions` implementation do not form any legal basis to circumvent peremptory norms of public international law as well as other customary or treaty obligation.
+Hence, strongly objects to the extraterritorial nature and effects of those illegal measures which, in addition, threaten the sovereignty of States, and in this context call upon all States neither to recognize those measures nor to apply them, as well as to take administrative or legislative measures, as appropriate, to counteract the extraterritorial applications or effects of unilateral coercive measures

 States are under obligation to refrain from implementing unilateral coercive measures imposed by third States and organizations and are obliged to ensure that businesses under their jurisdiction and/ or control do not comply and/or over-comply with such unilateral coercive measures as a part of the rule of law standards.

-All necessary legislative and administrative measures are welcomed to ensure law-abiding policy aimed at avoiding overcompliance with sanctions.
+All necessary legislative and administrative and executive measures are welcomed to ensure law-abiding policy aimed at avoiding overcompliance with sanctions.

+The evasion or circumvention of unilateral coercive measures by individuals shall not be considered as a ground for extradition.

-Accountability and redress for violations of human rights perpetrated in the context and as a result of sanctions` policies form an indispensable part of the rule of law.
+Accountability and right to redress and remedy for violations of human rights perpetrated in the context and as a result of sanctions` policies form an indispensable part of the rule of law.

-Sanctions, secondary sanctions and over-compliance should not constitute obstacles to the administration of justice and to judicial procedures, nor should impede access to justice and redress, in general.
+Sanctions, secondary sanctions and over-compliance and its extraterritorial effects should not constitute obstacles to the administration of justice and to judicial procedures, nor should impede access to justice and redress, in general.

 Legal certainty